BuddyHQ.AI

 For complex edits image library, layout swap, content rewrite the sheet expands to a full-screen modal.
 The editing tool takes over; the user re-enters context on close.

 Preview and publish followed the same logic.
 The canvas is the preview dismissing the editing surfaces leaves exactly what a visitor sees.
 No mode switch, no reload.
-Publishing is a single floating action that only appears when something has changed, and disappears when there isn't.
+Publishing is a single floating action that only appears when something has changed.

 The mobile adaptation ran for about a month, after the desktop builder shipped.
 My senior who'd led the desktop work was the first reviewer on every mobile call.
 The constraint that made this productive: he'd already built the system, so every component change I proposed was a conversation about whether the mobile pattern broke a desktop assumption.